Joxit/docker-registry-ui/README.md

     -   This fixes the issue [#88](https://github.com/Joxit/docker-registry-ui/issues/88).
 More about this in [#113](https://github.com/Joxit/docker-registry-ui/issues/113).
 -   Why DELETE fails with 401 status code (using Basic Auth) ?
     -   This is caused by a bug in docker registry, I suggest to have your UI on the same domain than your registry e.g. registry.example.com/ui/. (see [#104](https://github.com/Joxit/docker-registry-ui/issues/104)).
+-   Can I use the docker registry ui as a standalone application (with Electron) ?
+    -   Yes, check out the example [here](https://github.com/Joxit/docker-registry-ui/tree/master/examples/electron). (see [#129](https://github.com/Joxit/docker-registry-ui/pull/129))

 Need more informations ?
 Try my [examples](https://github.com/Joxit/docker-registry-ui/tree/master/examples) or open an issue.